fjalvingh/domui-skeleton/README.md

 quite the disaster as tools go, and building "too low" or "too little" will give you incomprehensible bugs and a headache.

-# Using IntelliJ with the skeletom app
+# Using IntelliJ with the skeleton app

 Jetbrains IntelliJ Idea can natively read Maven's poms and once initialized compiles way faster - and with infinitely better error support.
 To run the skeleton app "out of the box" from IntelliJ you must have the Ultimate edition.
 You